Anything can happen in the USA. Even for a mail order company to sell a hovercraft alongside office gadgets, furniture and accessories.

 Fly over land and water

 For a hovercraft to fly, it takes quite a bit of energy.
-Hammacher Schlemmer's hovercraft is powered by a 130 horsepower twin-cylinder engine: in terms of power, in short, it plays with a nice car.
+Hammacher Schlemmer's hovercraft is powered by a 130 horsepower twin-cylinder engine: in terms of power, in short, it competes with a nice car.
 It reaches a speed of almost 120km per hour, and has a range of 257 kilometres.

 Why aren't hovercrafts sold?